CTUAvastLab/Mill.jl/docs/src/manual/nodes.md

 ScatteredBags([[3, 2, 1], [4], [6, 5]])
 ```

 The two examples above are semantically equivalent, as bags are unordered collections of instances.
-An **empty** bag with no instances is in `AlignedBags` specified as an empty range `[0:-1]` and in `ScatteredBags` as an empty vector `[]`.
+An **empty** bag with no instances is in `AlignedBags` specified as empty range `0:-1` and in `ScatteredBags` as an empty vector `[]`.
 The constructor of `BagNode` accepts directly one of these two structures and tries to automagically decide the better type in other cases.

 ## `BagModel`